 Think of Form 1023 as an IRS examination.
 The 501(c)(3) application process is like an audit of proposed (and/or previous) activity.
 It examines the organization’s governing structure, purpose, and planned programs to make sure the organization is formed for exclusively 501(c)(3) purposes.

 While obtaining 501(c)(3) status grants your new nonprofit federal tax exemption, there are two other, critical state issues that must be addressed.

-Nobody knows this process better than us.
+Nobody knows this process better than Foundation Group’s experts.
 Our team members are career professionals who understand exactly what is required for your organization to succeed.
-We have assisted over 22,000 organizations since our inception in 1995 and have maintained a 100% IRS approval rate.

 Our team is managed by IRS-licensed tax professionals.
-Our approach is to work with you, one- on-one, helping you properly structure your nonprofit, not only for IRS approval, but also for long-term success.
-And once you are approved, we provide ongoing, state and federal compliance services throughout the life of your nonprofit.
+We’ll work with you to properly structure your nonprofit, not only for IRS approval but also for long-term success.
+And once you’re approved, we provide ongoing state and federal compliance services throughout the life of your nonprofit.